slatedocs/slate/source/includes/security/_kuzzleSecurity.md

 <aside class="notice">
 There is a small delay between user deletion and their deletion in our advanced search layer, usually a couple of seconds.
-That means that a user that was just been delete will be returned by this function
+That means that a user that was just been delete will be returned by <code>searchUsers</code> function
 </aside>

 #### deleteUser(id)